-Developing a complete ecosystem, by providing a full technical solution for UWB-based services and full coverage of vertical services, means working with other consortia and industry stakeholders to develop approaches and define parameters.
-There are many technologies that complement UWB, such as NFC, Bluetooth®, and Wi-Fi, and there are adjacent markets that are leveraging UWB in other ways, especially in the automotive domain / vertical which is specifically addressed by the Car Connectivity Consortium (CCC).
+Developing a complete ecosystem, by providing a full technical solution for ultra-wideband (UWB)-based services and full coverage of vertical services, means working with other consortia and industry stakeholders to develop approaches and define parameters.
+Many technologies complement UWB, such as NFC, Bluetooth®, and Wi-Fi, and adjacent markets leverage UWB in other ways, especially in the automotive domain/vertical which is specifically addressed by the Car Connectivity Consortium (CCC).
 We are committed to complementary cooperation with all these players.

 FiRa Joins ETSI